andres-patrignani/pynotes/docs/getting_started/latex_equations.md

-# **LaTeX equations**
+# LaTeX equations

-LaTeX is a typesetting that allows technical writers and scientists to write focusing on the content and without worrying abou the format.
+ In the notebooks we use Markdown to write text, but equations are rendered using LaTeX syntax.
+LaTeX is a typesetting that allows technical writers and scientists to focus on the content without worrying abouT the format.
 LaTeX is free under the terms of the LaTeX Project Public License (LPPL).

 !>A nice feature of LaTeX is that there is a specific syntax for equations.
 For instance, you can define inline equations so that this: `$y=mx+b$`, get's converted into this: $y=mx+b$